Tiars/Generic_SWGEmu_Launcher/README.md

      different between the play and test versions of the server.
 All of these are reasons to place them into this catagory.

-     The Launcher location would use this for supplemental files, like a profession calculator stored in the launcher directory.
+     The Launcher manifest would use this for supplemental files, like a profession calculator stored in the launcher directory.

 5  = Add new registry entry
      Location has no real meaning with this action.
 Location 0 is recommended.

+     Only used by the Launcher manifest

 6  = Delete registry entry
      Location has no real meaning with this action.
 Location 0 is recommended.

+     Only used by the Launcher manifest

-7+ = Set aside for
+7+ = Set aside for future use

 # TestServer directory